quietboil/include-sql/README.md

 > ℹ️ **Note** that the path to the SQL file can be specified either relative to the project root, i.e. relative to the `CARGO_MANIFEST_DIR`, or relative to the rust module that includes it.
 > * To specify the path to the included SQL file relative to the project root start the path with the `/` character.
-> * To specify the path to the included SQL file relative to the rust module that included it start the path with the `./` characters.
+> * To specify the path to the included SQL file relative to the rust source file that included it start the path with the `./` characters.
 > * ⚠️ For compatibility with the legacy code the path to the SQL file can also be specified without `/` or `./` prefix.
 In this case the path to it will be considered to be relative to the project root (as if it was specified with the leading `/`).

 # Under the Hood